justdataplease/bigquery-ipaddresses/Readme.md

 Inside the file collect_free_proxies.py, we can find 2 functions:

-The save_ipaddresses() function retrieves and returns HTTP proxy addresses.
+The save_ipaddresses() function retrieves and returns a list of HTTP proxy addresses.
 The create_fake_orders() function generates 100,000 fake orders for the years 2021-2023, with random amounts and timestamps chosen uniformly from a range.
 To create diverse customer behavior patterns for each order, a customer is randomly selected with a probability from the Beta(2,2) distribution.

 We can initiate both functions by running the following: